 We have a large herd of red deer at the park.

 They can be found in the main drive through reserve.
-You can either take your own vehicle or enjoy a guided tour with our Main Reserve Tour.

 Please find below an excerpt on our red deer from our Main Reserve audio guide:

 The main threat to the native red deer populations is hybridisation, or crossbreeding, with the introduced sika deer.
 Red deer herds are currently culled to restrict the damage they cause to the natural environment.
 Trophy hunting and hunting for meat (venison) are also common.

 As this species is widespread and common, there are currently no conservation action plans, although populations are carefully managed to maintain healthy herds and keep a balance with the natural environment.

 Our red deer at the Highland Wildlife Park show all the dynamics of a wild herd and every season of the year brings different behaviours to the fore.